Wellspan/York Hospital, York, Pennsylvania

 Health & Physical

-In 2006, York Hospital was a 528-bed community teaching facility in the process of expanding its size and services.
+When RSI was first engaged, York Hospital was a 528-bed community teaching facility in the process of expanding its size and services.
 Expansion plans included adding 30 beds by opening a new building with three new floors over several years, including new Cardiovascular Services, Orthopedics/Surgery, and Women's & Children's units.
 The hospital’s staff also was in the process of enhancing recruitment efforts to fill new positions created as a result of the expansion – the greatest nursing needs were in medical (20 FTE needed), surgical (14 FTE) and emergency department (16 FTE).
-They needed assistance improving the recruitment process, having only been able to hire 34.5 FTEs in the prior year and sustaining a vacancy rate of 11%.
+They needed assistance improving the recruitment process, having only been able to hire 34.5 FTEs in the prior year and sustaining a vacancy rate of 11 percent.
 Also, according to officials, high overtime usage was causing nurse burnout contributing to turnover.

 As a result of implementing RSI’s Rapid Hire program, York officials saw significant results almost immediately – for example, they hired 109 nurses (including 17 from out of state) within the first 10 months.
-Ultimately, RSI helped York complete 198 hires and reduce its turnover rate to 3.03% in the first 90 days of employment.
+Ultimately, RSI helped York complete 198 hires and reduce its turnover rate to 3.03 percent in the first 90 days of employment.
 In addition, the RSI OnSite team dramatically reduced York’s overtime usage, fully staffed the newly expanded units, and aided in the hospital’s journey to achieve Magnet Certification.
-Also, York staff have been able to focus on objectives other than recruitment, including improving patient satisfaction and employee relations.
+Also, York’s staff has been able to focus on objectives other than recruitment, including improving patient satisfaction and employee relations.

 The RSI Difference